 The prices for tourists in Aarhus are slightly lower than Copenhagen.
 On average a basic meal for one person starts from US$15 or a 3-course meal for two starts from US$80.
 Accommodation prices vary with seasons but average prices for a 3-star hotel for a night start from US$80 and can rise significantly.
 Private Aarhus Tours are more expensive during peak season, but there are bargains if you pre-book online.

 The best advice to give anyone visiting Aarhus is to book as well in advance as you can.
 It is cheaper that way and the same applies to rebooking all or any Aarhus private guided tours.
 When in the city on tours, you are advised not to stray away from the group.
 Aarhus is a safe city, but still, you should not walk alone in the dark in areas you do not know.
-Watch out for pickpockets too.
+Always be aware of your surroundings.

 The weather in Aarhus is mild, warm and temperate.
 Like most places Denmark it rains even on the driest months.
 The hottest month, August has temperatures of around 22 degrees Celsius which helps to dry up the rain that falls.
 The months of June all the way through to November have the same average rainfall quantity.
 February to April have the least amount of rain.
 The coldest month is January.